The History behind the Trenton Paid Sick Leave Law

 Let SwipeClock Help

 Businesses who have employees in more than just Trenton and Montclair may have to comply with multiple conflicting City ordinances defining Sick leave accrual and usage laws.
 Additionally, these businesses have to also comply with Federal Overtime Laws, the Family Leave Medical Act and any other national or local laws that are enacted.
 SwipeClock provides a comprehensive array of workforce management and time tracking tools that can help businesses to more easily stay in compliance with local and national laws.
-Records are effortlessly kept for years and accrual is automatically tracked and reported to employees according the state and city laws.
+Records are effortlessly kept for years and accrual is automatically tracked and reported to employees according to the state and city laws.
 Additionally, with geo-timekeeping clocks, businesses can effortlessly track time worked in specific cities to ensure compliance.

 Written by Annemaria Duran.
 Last updated Feb 27, 2017